s-a-nersisyan/ExhauFS/README.md

       Object/Dictionary of keyword arguments for feature pre-selector function.

   * `feature_selector`
-      TODO: add link and table of possible choices below
       Name of feature selection function from [feature selectors section](#functions-and-classes).

   * `feature_selector_kwargs`
-      TODO: add link and table of possible choices below
       Object/Dictionary of keyword arguments for feature selector function.

   * `preprocessor`
-      Name of class for data preprocessing from `sklearn.preprocessing`.
+      Name of class for data preprocessing from [sklearn.preprocessing](#https://scikit-learn.org/stable/modules/preprocessing.html).

   * `preprocessor_kwargs`
       Object/Dictionary of keyword arguments for preprocessor class initialization.
+      If you are using `sklearn` model, use `kwargs` parameters from the documentation of the model.

   * `model`
-    TODO: add link and table of possible choices below
-      Name of class for classification / survival analysis from [Classifiers/Regressors section](#functions-and-classes).
+      Name of class for classification / survival analysis from [Classifiers / Regressors section](#functions-and-classes).

   * `model_kwargs`
       Object/Dictionary of keyword arguments for model initialization.
+      If you are using `sklearn` model, use `kwargs` parameters from the documentation of the model.

   * `model_CV_ranges`
       Object/Dictionary defining model parameters which should be cross-validated.
 Keys are parameter names, values are lists for grid search.